elasticio/api-docs/source/includes/_contracts.md

 ```

-This endpoint allows to create a Workspace.
+This endpoint allows creating a Workspace only by User which is a member of the Contract.

 ### HTTP Request